 The following nine weeks will take you to a level where you can start to train for a 10-miler, half marathon or marathon without risk of serious injury.
 Just climbing to this level of running could cause tendinitis and other joint pains because of the harshness of running on the body.
 (According to Runner's World, 30%-60% of all runners get injured every year.)
 It is not recommended to start Running Plan III until you can perform week six from the Running Plan II.

 |4||6 miles||4 miles||off||6 miles||4 miles||6 miles||off|

 |9||9 miles||4 miles||off||8 miles||off||10-13 miles EVENT|

-*Work on speed and goal pace during above workout (minutes/mile). ** ON Tuesday and Friday add in leg workouts with short runs to total a 4 mile workout:
+*Work on speed and goal pace during above workout (minutes/mile). ** On Tuesday and Friday, add in leg workouts with short runs to total a four-mile workout:

 |Option #1||Option #2||Option #3|

-Once you have the foundation of running thirty miles per week under your belt, you are now ready to train at your goal mile time and distance for a faster marathon.
-Usually Saturday and Sunday make the best days for your longer run so Monday and Friday will be off days in order to recover and prepare.
-The chart below is a 12 week plan for a Marathon:
+Once you have the foundation of running 30 miles per week under your belt, you are ready to train at your goal mile time and distance for a faster marathon.
+Saturday and Sunday usually make the best days for your longer run, so Monday and Friday will be off days in order to recover and prepare.
+The chart below is a 12-week plan for a marathon: